microsoft/DeepSpeed/blogs/deepspeed-fastgen/2024-01-19/README.md

 SplitFuse effectively enhances utilization by simultaneously computing prompts and decoding (generating tokens).
 However, we observed a significant overhead for scheduling ragged batching, especially when generating a large number of tokens from numerous concurrent requests.
 In this release, we've minimized this scheduling overhead for querying KV cache states.
 As a result, there's a notable improvement in the performance for scenarios with a large number of generation steps.

 In general for long prompts and a smaller number of generated tokens, we can fully utilize the benefits of SplitFuse, which combines prompt processing and decoding (token generation) in a single forward pass.
-This provides a significant advantage over vLLM in these scenarios as shown in our [previous blog]().
+This provides a significant advantage over vLLM in these scenarios as shown in our [previous blog](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-fastgen).
 For short prompts and a larger number of generated tokens, where most forward passes run purely for decoding, our highly optimized engine and the efficient scheduler for ragged batching demonstrate impressive performance.

-We follow the benchmarking methodology we presented in our [previous blog](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-fastgen#a-benchmarking-methodology)
+We follow the benchmarking methodology we presented in our [previous blog](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-fastgen#a-benchmarking-methodology).

 *NOTE: All the benchmarks in this blog use the recommended DeepSpeed-FastGen persistent deployment mode.*